You are here

 Acting on alerts

-Practices need to ensure they monitor updates and alerts and act upon these in a timely manner.
+Practices need to monitor updates and alerts and act upon these in a timely manner.
 They need:

 - systems in place to identify, recall and follow-up affected patients and to follow-up on these where required